Nothing Compares 2 U

-"Nothing Compares 2 U" is a song written and composed by Prince for his side project, the Family; the song featured on their 1985 debut album, The Family.
-The song features lyrics exploring feelings of longing from the point of view of an abandoned lover.
+"Nothing Compares 2 U" is a song written by the American musician Prince for his band the Family.
+It first appeared on their only album, The Family (1985).
+Its lyrics express an abandoned lover's feelings of longing.
+The Irish singer-songwriter Sinéad O'Connor recorded a version for her second studio album, I Do Not Want What I Haven't Got (1990), co-produced with Nellee Hooper.

-Several years later, Irish singer-songwriter Sinéad O'Connor recorded a version of the song for her second studio album, I Do Not Want What I Haven't Got (1990).
-It was released as the album's second single in early 1990 and became a worldwide hit.
-O'Connor co-produced the record with Nellee Hooper, and its music video, directed by John Maybury, received heavy rotation on MTV.
-In December 1990, Billboard named "Nothing Compares 2 U" as the "#1 World Single" of 1990 at its first Billboard Music Awards.
+O' Connor's "Nothing Compares 2 U" was released in early 1990 by Chrysalis Records and became a worldwide hit.
+Its accompanying music video, directed by John Maybury, received heavy rotation on MTV.
+In December 1990, Billboard magazine named "Nothing Compares 2 U" the "#1 World Single" of 1990 at its first Billboard Music Awards.
+It was the second-best-selling single of 1990 in the UK and the third-best-selling song for 1990 in the US.

-Prince released his own rendition of "Nothing Compares 2 U", with Rosie Gaines on guest vocals in 1993.
-This live version of the song was included on his compilation album The Hits/The B-Sides.
-His original 1984 studio recording of the song was eventually released in 2018 as a single and later on the 2019 posthumous compilation Originals.
+In 1993, Prince released a live version of "Nothing Compares 2 U", with Rosie Gaines on guest vocals, on his compilation album The Hits/The B-Sides.
+His 1984 demo was released as a single in 2018 and included on the 2019 compilation Originals.

 Background

-In 1985, the funk band the Family released their only album, The Family.
-It contained songs written by Prince including "Nothing Compares 2 U".
-The song was essentially filler music on the album.
+"Nothing Compares 2 U" was written by the American musician Prince, who recorded a demo in 1984.
+In 1985, Prince's funk band the Family released their sole studio album, The Family, including "Nothing Compares 2 U".
 It was not released as a single and received little recognition.
-Prince had recorded the song earlier, in 1984, which was not released until April 2018 as a digitally released posthumous single.
+Prince's demo was released in 2018.

+Recording

-Sinéad O'Connor recorded the song for her 1990 second album I Do Not Want What I Haven't Got with a completely new arrangement by her and producer Nellee Hooper.
+The Irish singer-songwriter Sinéad O'Connor recorded a version of "Nothing Compares 2 U" for her second album, I Do Not Want What I Haven't Got (1990), with a new arrangement by her and the producer Nellee Hooper.
 O'Connor's version is in the key of F major.

-Prince did not perform the song in concert until the years after O'Connor turned it into a hit, when he began performing the song live.
-He performed duets with Rosie Gaines in concert and subsequently had a live performance released on compilation albums: 1993's The Hits/The B-Sides, and the 2006 Ultimate Prince.
-He also recorded a solo version for his concert film Rave Un2 the Year 2000, as well as for his 2002 live album One Nite Alone...
-Live!.

-Commercial performance

-O'Connor's power ballad version of the song became a worldwide hit, topping charts in O'Connor's native Ireland, Australia, Austria, Canada, Germany, Mexico, Netherlands, New Zealand, Norway, Sweden, Switzerland, the United Kingdom and the United States.
-Plus top five in France and top 20 in Denmark.
-It was certified platinum in Austria and in the United Kingdom, and gold in Germany and in Sweden.